 Human response to vibration varies.
-Residential receptors or sedentary workplaces will typically have a lower vibration detection threshold than busier and more active environments.
-As well as annoyance and disturbance, a key concern is often whether the vibration will cause structural damage, for example to people's homes - and this can cause great anxiety.
+Residential receptors or sedentary workplaces will typically have a lower vibration detection threshold than busier and more active

+As well as annoyance and disturbance, a key concern is often whether the vibration will cause structural damage, for example to people's homes, and this can cause great anxiety.
 However, other than at low frequencies, vibration levels would be physically intolerable to humans before they reached levels capable of causing structural damage.

 You should use BS 6472 to predict the human response to vibration and the probability of adverse comment.

-As with noise, the characteristics of vibration are as important as overall magnitude.
-You should take in to account these characteristics of the vibration source: duration (constant or intermittent), amplitude (steady or fluctuating), and transience (stationary or moving).
+As with noise, the characteristics of vibration are as important as the overall magnitude.
+You should take into account these characteristics of the vibration source:

+- duration (constant or intermittent)

+- amplitude (steady or fluctuating)

+- transience (stationary or moving)

-You should consider the distance to receptors because impact is reduced with distance.
+You should consider the distance to the receptors because impact is reduced with distance.

 Topography will influence the transmission of ground borne vibration.
 Soil conditions in the direct vicinity of receptors will determine how vibration transmits into the receptor building.

-The receptor building itself and its structural components (foundations, walls, and floors) will have natural frequencies determined by their dimensions and construction materials.
-BS ISO 4866 provides guidance on measuring and evaluating vibration effects on structures.
+The receptor building itself and its structural components (foundations, walls and floors) will have natural frequencies determined by their dimensions and construction materials.